 For Cambridge Upper Secondary, IGCSE requires the candidates to take a minimum of seven subjects from five different groups.

 A candidate can take 10 subjects on a maximum level.
 If a candidate opts more than 7 subjects, each subject taken is rewarded with one certificate after their board exam.
-Their board exams are graded from A* to G, and a candidate is awarded U if he/she fails to full fil the criteria that they are being marked on.
+Their board exams are graded from A* to G, and a candidate is awarded U if he/she fails to fulfill the criteria that they are being marked on.

 Confident in working with information and ideas – their own and those of others.